How to write a good sales follow-up email? What subject line should I use for my follow-up email? How many times should I follow up?

 If your job involves sales, these are just some of the questions you might be wondering.

-This blog post will explain how to create a follow-up email that drives responses from your prospects and introduces you to the fastest way to write your follow-ups.
+This blog post will explain how to create a sales follow-up email that drives responses from your prospects and introduces you to the fastest way to write them.

 1. Pick a format and stick to it

 You should start by planning the structure of your email.
 The most important components to consider are your email's length and the number of paragraphs it will contain.
 Think of it as a special form of art.
 You are an artist who outlines your future drawing.

 Decide the approximate number of characters you will use.
 On average, 54% of emails are opened on mobile, so long sales follow-up emails are a no-go.

 What's short, then?
 Based on Boomerang's data, sales emails between 50 and 125 words have the best response rates.
 Keeping it within those limits will keep your follow-up email easily digestible for a mobile-first audience.

 Did you know people consume emails much differently from any other digital media form – let alone print?

 Instead of reading them word for word, people tend to scan emails in an F pattern.
 Most skip over the introduction, scanning the email body looking for something interesting to dive into.
 That's why you should structure your copy for "scanners".

 In essence, this means breaking your email into bite-sized chunks of text.
 Two or three paragraphs should be enough to convey your message.
 If you need more, your email is likely too long.